IoT

 }

 Store the returned deviceId.
-This is the identifier downstream systems should use for device-specific workflows such as Marketplace checkout, RPC commands, and data ingestion.
+This is the identifier downstream systems should use for device-specific workflows such as Infuse-Marketplace checkout, RPC commands, and data ingestion.

 5. Provision Keys